Text: Michel Heinst, CEO and owner Tech Outlet Ltd

 - Digital Sovereignty: Hardware that you fully own and manage

-- Flexibility: Choice between EOL (cost-efficient) and new hardware (compliance)
+- Flexibility: Choice between EOL (cost-effective) and new hardware (compliance)

 - Sustainability: Optimal use of hardware lifespan